 Often in debate folks identify their position as one of the 3; Theist, Atheist, Agnostic.
 Some folks will sometimes use a combination e.g. Agnostic Atheist/Weak Atheist.
-It might surprise you, as it did me, that some of the definitions of terms we use are not strictly accurate.
+It might surprise you, as it did me, that some of the definitions of terms we use are not strictly accurate, or at least logical.

 The important thing is communicating in a way others understand.
 So let’s examine these words, and how they are used colloquially vs academically.
 That said Atheism is polysemous, even within philosophy, but I will be using the clearest definition in terms of logical propositions.

-Below i describe the -ist.
+Below I describe the -ist.
 Typically an ist is one who subscribes to an -ism.
-An -ism is essentially believing a proposition to be true. e.g. the proposition “God’s exist” – belief this is true is Theism, and a Theist is one who ascribes to this, however to save writing space I explain it from the perspective of the -ist.
+An -ism is essentially believing a proposition to be true. e.g. the proposition “God(s) exists” is Theism, and a Theist is one who ascribes to this (aka believes it to be true), however, to save writing space I explain it from the perspective of the -ist.

 Someone who holds belief in God/gods/deities